 65% of fatal motorcycle collisions and 56% of motorcycle collisions that cause injuries are caused by the motorcyclist.
 However, California is a pure comparative negligence state.
 That means that a motorcyclist that is injured in an accident can recover even if he is 99% at fault for an accident.
 In a case where comparative negligence is raised, the jury will first assess the total damages, and then evaluate percentage of fault.
 A motorcyclist's recovery will only be reduced by his or her own degree of fault.
 For example, if a plaintiff motorcyclist's damages are 200,000, and the jury finds him 50% at fault, he can recover $100,000 from the defendant.

 In some cases, a motorcycle accident is caused by a confluence of negligent actions.
 For example, a motorcycle driving through an unmarked construction zone may hit an unexpected rough edge, while lane splitting and be hit by a distracted driver.
-In those cases, the motorcyclist may sue the municipality or state, the construction company and the distracted driver.
+In those cases, a motorcycle accident attorney in Los Angeles can help you sue the municipality or state, the construction company and the distracted driver.
 The jury will assess each party's degree of fault and the motorcyclist can try to recover from each party according to degree of fault.

-If you were injured or a loved one was killed in a Riverside motorcycle wreck let our experienced attorneys bring a lawsuit on your behalf against the responsible parties.
+If you were injured or a loved one was killed in a motorcycle wreck, let our experienced attorneys bring a lawsuit on your behalf against the responsible parties.
 We represent motorcycle accident victims in Rancho Cucamonga, Temecula, and San Bernardino.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation.